Vindicus/CheckMarkApp/README.md

 CheckMarkApp
 ============

+*Update: 3/14/2017*: Twilio API is not working for this application as it was a trial version of Twilio was used.

 This project is a simple appointment reminder app.
 This allows users to create their own appointments and be reminded via phone calls, text messages, or emails.
 Users can also invite friends that have a CheckMark account to the appointment.
 They can be reminded of the invitation via email.